 (3) Research Plan/Personal Statement

 A description of proposed research project to be pursued.
 This section should not exceed three single spaced pages, excluding references.
 The research plan must be submitted as an Adobe PDF file using the upload form mentioned above.
 A statement must be included in either the letter from the faculty member or the research proposal that indicates the specific role that the student will play in the research.
 The successful proposal will be understandable to a broad audience.

 (4) Letter from Beckman Faculty Member

 The application must also include a letter from a Beckman Institute faculty member indicating his or her willingness to sponsor the student for the summer at the Beckman Institute.
 The letter needs to be submitted as Adobe PDF file, via e-mail to firstname.lastname@example.org.
 A statement must be included in either the letter from the faculty member or the research proposal that indicates the specific role that the student will play in the research.

-All materials must be received by noon Central Time on Friday, March 10, 2017.
+All materials must be received by 5:00 PM Central Time on Tuesday, March 5, 2019.
 If you have any questions, please e-mail email@example.com.